 Is your hair wet for a long time after washing?
 And by long we mean more than eight hours, then your hair most likely has low porosity.

 Low porosity has a cuticle with flat-lying and overlapping scales.
 Light reflects off these, making your curls look shiny.
 Moisture stays on the hair before being absorbed.

 - Suffers from product accumulation (build-up) or greasy hair

-- It takes a long time for the hair to dry
+- Takes a long time for hair to dry

 - Has been exposed to little to no chemicals or heat